Predicting Cellular Responses to Novel Drug Perturbations at a Single-Cell Resolution: Chemical Compositional Perturbation Autoencoder

 \subsection{Adversarial classifiers for invariant basal states}

 To generate invariant basal states and produce disentangled representations $z_i$, $z_{d_i}$, and $z_{c_i}$, we use adversarial classifiers $A_\phi^\t{drug}$ and $A_\phi^\t{cov}$.
 Both adversary networks $A^j_\phi: \sR^l\rightarrow \sR^{N_j}$ take the latent basal state $z_i$ as input and aim to predict the drug that has been applied to example $i$ as well as its cell-line $c_i$.
 While these classifiers are trained to improve classification performance, we also add the classification loss \emph{with a reversed sign} to the training objective for the encoder $E_{\theta}$.
 Hence, the encoder attempts to produce a latent representation $z_i$ \emph{which contains no information about the attributes}.
-We use the cross-entropy loss for both classifiers

-To improve the robustness of the adversarial classifiers to measurement noise of gene expressions, we also add a gradient penalty \citep{gulrajani2017improved} to their objective:
+Note that this explicit separation of basal, drug, and covariate information, which we call disentanglement, is an approximation to make the problem tractable.
+At the same time, such separation is useful for attributing perturbation effects to specific sources, e.g., drug or cell line, which is relevant for biological applications and downstream analyses.